 - Low Vitamin D3, depression and worsening inflammation go hand-in-hand.
 Vitamin D may be low in menopausal women because we have numerous oestrogen receptors in skin cell target tissues which also lose oestrogen and the ability to convert sunlight to Vitamin D. (Lerchbaum, 2013).

 - When Liver inflammation is present in cells and tissues or if women are putting on belly fat and have poor gut health, then B vitamins are not absorbed and metabolised very well.
 Low Vitamin B6 and B12 increases depressive episodes (Feraj, 2017).
-This is why, for women who want to imporve their moods and motivation during menopause, it’s important to turn around liver health first and I cover how to achieve this properly in the MyMT programmes.
+This is why, for women who want to improve their moods and motivation during menopause, it’s important to turn around gut and liver health and I cover how to achieve this properly in the MyMT programmes.

 - The gut-brain connection is also important during menopause.
 Over decades our gut health has changed and too often women develop Gut Dysbiosis, Irritable Bowel Syndrome (IBS), or Diverticulitis when they reach their 50’s.
 With researchers now understanding the powerful connection between our immune system and our gut, this has a profound effect on our mental health if our gut health is impaired, because gut inflammation impacts on the absorption of a protein called Tryptophan, which helps to make serotonin.

 When Julie told me that she wasn’t sleeping and had worsening hot flushes, mood swings and feelings of hopelessness, I knew she would benefit from the programme.
-Not a regular exerciser, you can also imagine my surprise when Julie got hold of me a few days ago after she finished the programme and told me she had just completed her very first 10km walk on Mother’s Day.
+Not a regular exerciser, you can also imagine my surprise when Julie got hold of me after she finished the programme and told me she had just completed her very first 10km walk/ jog.

 I have noticed a drastic change in my body since I have become more focused on the dietary advice you have on the programme too.
-I also began a 12 week walk/run progamme 2 weeks before I joined your group and it has really helped me take time for myself, solve my symptoms with the programme information and get fit all at the same time.
+I also began a 12 week walk/run programme as part of understanding your advice about depression, and it has really helped me take time for myself, solve my symptoms with the programme information and get fit all at the same time.

-I even ran my first 10km in a local Mothers Day event – almost coughed up a lung, but I completed it.
+I even ran my first 10km in a local event – almost coughed up a lung, but I completed it.
 [Julie sent this photo as proof at the end of her run].

 The early morning runs have been a wonderful way to get the morning sun in my eyes, the fresh air in my lungs, quality time with my four legged companion Deja and just some amazing solo time.

-Since doing your MyMT programme, I’ve realised that I’m worth fighting for and it is time for me to become selfish and focus on me for a while so I get back to the old me.
-I still have a long way to go to transition but I am celebrating every small slice of improvement since coming on board and I now understand how to get through this stage of my life.
-Just wanted to thank you so much for your passion and dedication to the woman of the world.
+Since doing your MyMT™ programme, I’ve realised that I’m worth fighting for and it is time for me to become selfish and focus on me for a while so I get back to the old me.
+I still have a long way to go but I am celebrating every small slice of improvement since coming on board and I now understand how to get through this stage of my life.
+Just wanted to thank you so much for your passion and dedication to the women of the world.”

 Julie Starkey, Qualicum Beach, Canada